duleorlovic/tips/index.md

     git checkout -

-see all the changed code
+See all the changed code

     git log -p